mrfelpa/SFTP_File_Transfer/README.md

 ***"The term 'New-WinSCPSession' is not recognized" error:*** This error occurs when the WinSCP module is not imported.
 Make sure you have imported the module by running the Import-Module WinSCP command before executing the script.

-***Authentication errors:*** If you encounter authentication-related errors, double-check the following:

-        Ensure that the provided $remoteUser is a valid username on the remote SFTP server.

-        Verify that the entered password is correct.

   ***Connection errors:*** If you are unable to connect to the remote server, verify the following:

         Ensure that the provided $remoteHost and $remotePort match the server's configuration.